Daredevil season 1: Development

 In October 2013, Marvel and Disney announced that Marvel Television and ABC Studios would provide Netflix with live action series centered around Daredevil, Jessica Jones, Iron Fist, and Luke Cage, leading up to a miniseries based on the Defenders.
-Drew Goddard was hired to serve as executive producer and showrunner for Daredevil, however, in May 2014 it was announced that Goddard had stepped down as showrunner in order to focus on directing a feature film based on Marvel's Sinister Six for Sony Pictures Entertainment.
-He was succeeded by Steven S. DeKnight.
+Drew Goddard was hired to serve as executive producer and showrunner for Daredevil, with his production company Goddard Textiles producing the season, however, in May 2014 it was announced that Goddard had stepped down as showrunner in order to focus on directing a feature film based on Marvel's Sinister Six for Sony Pictures Entertainment.
+He was succeeded by Steven S. DeKnight and his production company DeKnight Productions.
 Goddard, who wrote the first two episodes, remained with the show as a consultant and executive producer.
 It was also revealed that the series would be titled Marvel's Daredevil.
-The first season consists of 13 hour-long episodes, and DeKnight, Goddard, Jeph Loeb, Jim Chory, Dan Buckley, Joe Quesada, Stan Lee, Alan Fine, Cindy Holland, Kris Henigman, Allie Goss, and Peter Friedlander serve as executive producers.
+The first season consists of 13 hour-long episodes.
+Peter Friedlander, Allie Goss, Kris Henigman, Cindy Holland, Alan Fine, Stan Lee, Joe Quesada, Dan Buckley, Jim Chory, Loeb, Goddard, and DeKnight served as executive producers.
+Kati Johnston served as a producer.